 Initially opened in 1977, the Daniel Carter Beard Bridge carries Interstate 471 between Newport, Kentucky and Cincinnati, Ohio.
 The Big Mac Bridge spans U.S. 52 above the north shore of the Ohio River in this scene.
-Photo taken by Steve Hanudel (07/03/06).
+Photo by Steve Hanudel (07/03/06).

 Interstate 471 constitutes an urban connector linking I-275 (Circle Freeway) in Northern Kentucky with I-71 in Cincinnati, Ohio.
-The six-lane freeway winds through the suburban cities of Southgate and Fort Thomas and separates urban areas of Newport and Bellevue to the Daniel Carter Beard Bridge.
+The six lane freeway winds through the suburban cities of Southgate and Fort Thomas and separates urban areas of Newport and Bellevue to the Daniel Carter Beard Bridge.
 The eight lane tied arch bridge crosses the Ohio River into Cincinnati at the Mt.
 Adams neighborhood outside Downtown.

-Interstate 471 was first envisioned in 1961 as an east-west connector between I-71/75 in Covington, Kentucky and I-71 in Cincinnati, Ohio.
+Interstate 471 was envisioned in 1961 as an east to west connector between I-71/75 in Covington, Kentucky and I-71 in Cincinnati, Ohio.
 Referenced as the Riverside Expressway, it would have provided an alternative to Interstate 71 and formed an inner loop roadway system.
 The course envisioned for the route straddled the Ohio Riverfront north of the 4th Street Bridge, between Covington and Newport, to a proposed crossing of the river east of the L&N Bridge.
 A March 29, 1961 Kentucky Post article referenced the proposed Riverside Expressway as Interstate 471.
 The mayors of both Covington and Newport and area residents quickly expressed opposition to the highway.1

 With the Riverside Expressway dropped, a new proposal arose in Summer 1962 for a freeway spur linking Newport with the planned Circle Freeway (I-275) to the south at Highland Heights.
 Related actions approved the route of I-275 across Northern Kentucky in March 1963, but kept the $26 million spur route for I-471 under review.1